JaidenAshmore/java-dynamic-sqs-listener/README.md

 See [Core Implementations Overview](./doc/core-implementations-overview.md) for more information about the core implementations provided by this library.

 ## Spring Quick Guide
-The following provides some examples using the Spring Framework.
-Note that this is not a Spring specific library and the main components of the codebase are maintained in the [core module](./java-dynamic-sqs-listener-core) with the [spring module](./java-dynamic-sqs-listener-spring) being a consumer.
+The following provides some examples using the Spring Starter for this library but this library is not Spring specific as the main implementations are kept in the [core module](./java-dynamic-sqs-listener-core) which is framework agnostic.

 ### Using the Spring Starter
 This guide will give a quick guide to getting started for Spring Boot using the Spring Stater.